 - loc_or_xpath Should be an XPath expression such as //h:div[@id="split_here"].
-Can also be a loc which is used internally to implement splitting in the preview panel. - before If True the split occurs before the identified element otherwise after it. - totals Used internally before - If True the splits occur before the identified element otherwise after it.
+Can also be a loc which is used internally to implement splitting in the preview panel. - before If True the split occurs before the identified element otherwise after it. - totals Used internally calibre.ebooks.oeb.polish.split.multisplit (container, name, xpath, before=True)

-'''

-calibre.ebooks.oeb.polish.split.multisplit (container, name, xpath, before=True)

-'''

 Split the specified file at multiple locations (all tags that match the specified XPath expression).
-See also: split() (page 380).
+See also: split() (page 378).
 Splitting automatically migrates all links and references to the affected files.